samedicorp/dude/README.md

-    compact.json    A compact index removing all names. names.json      An index mapping a schematic name to its id. ids.json        An index mapping a schematic id to its name. readable.txt    A human-readable version of the data.
+    compact.json    A compact index removing all names. names.json      An index mapping a schematic name to its id. ids.json        An index mapping a schematic id to its name. data.lua        Lua code which defines a schematic index and a product index. readable.txt    A human-readable version of the data.

   Products/